EGI-Federation/documentation/content/en/internal/configuration-database/extension-prop/_index.md

 electronic tags'
 - A number of use cases can be addressed; e.g. filtering Sites that support a specific property, e.g. ‘P4U_Pilot_Cloud_Wall’
-- Key/value pairs (currently) prevent certain characters from being used in their values.
+- Key-value pairs (currently) prevent certain characters from being used in their values.
 This includes the equals and opening/closing parenthesis chars ‘=()’.
 This is to simplify lexical parsing of the query.
 In addition, to guard against cross-site scripting attacks, the quote, double quote, semi-colon and back tick